Securing privileged access for hybrid and cloud deployments in Azure AD

-Microsoft Cloud App Security allows you to investigate files and set policies based on Azure Information Protection classification labels, enabling greater visibility and control of your cloud data.
+Microsoft Defender for Cloud Apps allows you to investigate files and set policies based on Azure Information Protection classification labels, enabling greater visibility and control of your cloud data.
 Scan and classify files in the cloud and apply Azure information protection labels.
 For more information, see Azure Information Protection integration.

 Configure Conditional Access

 Configure Conditional Access based on a group, location, and application sensitivity for SaaS apps and Azure AD connected apps.